Midnight Club: Los Angeles: Midnight Club: L.A. Remix

 Midnight Club: L.A.
 Remix is a portable version of Midnight Club: Los Angeles for PlayStation Portable.
 The game was developed by Rockstar London and released on October 21, 2008, in North America and on October 24 in the PAL region.
 The game features only a portion of Los Angeles, using a slightly modified version of the L.A. map from Midnight Club II.
-Making up for this, the game features another playable city, Tokyo, which uses the same map from Midnight Club 3: DUB Edition Remix.
+Making up for this, the game features another playable city, Tokyo, which uses the same map from Midnight Club 3: DUB Edition Remix, in itself an update of a map from Midnight Club II.
 Unlike the console version, the police do not chase the player in "Cruise" mode.
 A police chase occurs during one scripted event, and police cars appear as passive props in some races.
 Also unlike the console version, Midnight Club: L.A.
 Remix does not feature cutscenes.
 The cars in the game have been split up meaning that one half of the cars can be used in Los Angeles while the other half can be used in Tokyo.
 The bikes aren't split as all three can be used in Los Angeles and Tokyo.